 Maintaining the cleanliness of your horse’s turn-out area and stall is essential to prevent thrush.
 Make sure that the turnout area where your horse spends the most time is dry.

 Keep stalls clean by removing wet spots and manure daily.
-Clean outdoor run-in sheds/shelters weekly to prevent manure from accumulating in areas where your horse stands.
+Clean outdoor run-in sheds/shelters as needed to prevent manure from accumulating in areas where your horse stands.

 Manage mud in your horse’s turnout area.
 Eliminate water and mud accumulation in low-lying and high-traffic areas by filling them in with sand, wood bark, sawdust, gravel, or crushed asphalt.